 The restrooms, the restaurant, and gift shop can be accessed from the entrance lobby even before you buy a ticket.

-In the museum, first walk straight ahead to see artifacts from the stone-age, the Mycenaean, and the Cycladic periods of Greek Art (8000-1000 BCE).
+If you want to follow the exhibits in rough chronological order, first walk straight ahead to see artifacts from the stone-age, the Mycenaean, and the Cycladic periods of Greek Art (8000-1000 BCE).

 Then walk back to the lobby.
 Facing the main entrance, turn to your right and start your tour of the Archaic, Classical, Hellenistic, and Roman Eras (1000 BCE – 300 CE).